Principle 1: Board of Directors’ Conduct of Affairs

 Principle 3: Chairman and Chief Executive Officer

-However, three out of the five directors on the Board are independent.
+However, four out of the five directors on the Board are independent.
 There are no immediate family member relationships among the Board members, and specifically between the Chairman and Manager Nominated Director.
 The Chairman and Manager Nominated Director would abstain from voting in respect of any transaction where the Manager is a party.
 In addition, there are no special or additional voting powers conveyed to the Chairman of the Board.
 The role of the Chairman is to, among others; promote high standards of corporate governance and to lead the Board to ensure its effectiveness on all aspects of its role.

 There is no Chief Executive Officer given that GIL has appointed the Manager.
 The Chairman is also the Chief Executive Officer of the Manager.